Jane Cornwallis

 Meautys; 1581–1659), was an English courtier and letter writer, whose correspondence was published (in 1842 in London, 8vo, and in 2003).

 Jane Meautys was the daughter of Hercules Meautys of West Ham, and Philippe Cooke, daughter of Richard Cooke of Gidea Hall.

 Jane, Lady Cornwallis

 She was made a lady of the bedchamber to Anne of Denmark.
 This appointment was probably secured by Lucy Russell, Countess of Bedford.
+John Chamberlain wrote that she was a servant of the Countess, describing her as "Mistris Mewtas that waites on the Lady of Bedford".

+Rumour connected her Deering an usher to the Lord Treasurer, and with "young Garret".
+Garret or Garrard was relation of Dudley Carelton's wife Anne Gerrard.

-Rumour connected her with "young Garret", an usher to the lord treasurer.
-However, in 1609, she married Sir William Cornwallis of Brome, Suffolk, over thirty years her senior.
+In 1609, she married Sir William Cornwallis of Brome, Suffolk, over thirty years her senior.
 King James gave her a jewel provided by George Heriot worth £60.
 William Cornwallis died in 1611.
 Their only son, born in March 1611, Frederick, would later be created the first Baron Cornwallis.

 In 1609 a fellow courtier in the queen's household, and cousin of the Countess of Bedford, Bridget Markham, bequeathed her a set of diamond and ruby buttons.
 Anne of Denmark gave her a jewel of gold with diamonds, supplied by George Heriot, at her wedding, and gifts of four elaborate gowns in the following years.